-1. To increase the grant pot by 15% each year for both Cambridgeshire and Chelmsford campuses.
-COMPLETED 2.
-For this money to be sought from Union budgets that do not relate to Clubs and Societies activities and Extra-curricular student experience.
-IN PROGRESS 3.
-To lobby the University to continue to fund off campus facility hire.
-IN PROGRESS 4.
+- 1. To increase the grant pot by 15% each year for both Cambridgeshire and Chelmsford campuses. - 2.
+For this money to be sought from Union budgets that do not relate to Clubs and Societies activities and Extra-curricular student experience. - 3.
+To lobby the University to continue to fund off campus facility hire. - 4.
 We will still actively encourage clubs and societies to fundraise to increase the resources being put into their societies to reach their aims and objectives.

-IN PROGRESS Updates: 1.
-This was accepted by the board and will be implemented as of next year 2.
-To be approved by the Trustee Board/CEO/relevant senior managers.
-3. Ongoing.
-4. Ongoing.
-In committee training/1-1's with coordinators and Activities Offi Bronze, Silver, Gold accreditation scheme/SU Awards (Fundraising Group JS is also looking into restructuring the grants procedure to compliment this is being taken to forum and then to a Students' Union Activities meeting fol of the year) s, a presentation this.
+- 1. This was accepted by the board and will be implemented as of next year. - 2.
+To be approved by the Trustee Board/CEO/relevant senior managers. - 3.
+Ongoing. - 4.
+Ongoing.
+In committee training/1-1's with coordinators and Activities Officers/Part of the Bronze, Silver, Gold accreditation scheme/SU Awards (Fundraising Group of the year) JS is also looking into restructuring the grants procedure to compliment this, a presentation is being taken to forum and then to a Students' Union Activities meeting following on from this.